NanoComp/meep/doc/docs/FAQ.md

 ### Is a narrow-bandwidth Gaussian pulse considered the same as a continuous-wave (CW) source?

 No. A narrow-bandwidth Gaussian is still a Gaussian: it goes to zero at both the beginning and end of its time profile unlike a continuous-wave (CW) source which oscillates indefinitely (but has a [finite turn-on](#why-doesnt-the-continuous-wave-cw-source-produce-an-exact-single-frequency-response)).
 Assuming you have linear materials, you should get the same results if you use a narrow- or broad-band pulse and look at a single frequency component of the Fourier transform via e.g. [`dft_fields`](Python_User_Interface.md#field-computations).
-The latter has the advantage that it requires a shorter simulation for the fields to die away due to the [Fourier Uncertainty Principle](https://en.wikipedia.org/wiki/Fourier_transform#Uncertainty_principle).
+The latter has the advantage that it requires a shorter simulation for the fields to decay away due to the [Fourier Uncertainty Principle](https://en.wikipedia.org/wiki/Fourier_transform#Uncertainty_principle).
 Note also that an almost *zero*-bandwidth Gaussian will produce high-frequency spectral components due to its abrupt turn on and off which are poorly absorbed by PML.

 ### How do I create a chirped pulse?